AlbGri/AlbGri.github.io/_posts/2020-07-24-tensorflow.md

 To uninstall the CUDA Toolkit, run cuda-uninstaller in /usr/local/cuda-10.1/bin

 Please see CUDA_Installation_Guide_Linux.pdf in /usr/local/cuda-10.1/doc/pdf for detailed information on setting up CUDA.
-***WARNING: Incomplete installation!
+WARNING: Incomplete installation!
 This installation did not install the CUDA Driver.
 A driver of version at least 418.00 is required for CUDA 10.1 functionality to work.
-To install the driver using this installer, run the following command, replacing <CudaInstaller> with the name of this run file:
+To install the driver using this installer, run the following command, replacing CudaInstaller with the name of this run file:
-    sudo <CudaInstaller>.run --silent --driver
+    sudo CudaInstaller.run --silent --driver

 Logfile is /var/log/cuda-installer.log
 ```